CEfanmin/CEfanmin/README.md

 ### About Me

-I’m graduated from **Chongqing University** with a bachelor's degree

-I’m graduated from **University of Electronic Science and Technology of China** with a master's degree
+I’m graduated from **University of Electronic Science and Technology of China** with a master's degree and **Chongqing University** with a bachelor's degree

 I’m a **researcher** in a cyberspace security company